 Here, in line no. 1 of Paragraph B, we find the mention of two ‘ground rules’ that SETI scientists adopt.

 In the first ground rule, we can see the writer mentions in line no. 4-5, “.. . .(although it is also important to keep an open mind in case any really convincing evidence emerges in the future.)”.
-This line suggest that there is no real evidence of extra-terrestrial intelligence so far, which indicates that these are only assumptions.
+This line suggests that there is no real evidence of extra-terrestrial intelligence so far, which indicates that these are only assumptions.

 Again, in line no. 5, the author mentions, “. . .Second, we make a very conservative assumption that . . ..”